Also called a Jewelled, Crystal or Glass Cross, Marquise Cross, or with 13 gem stones, a Crux Gemmata

 Two rough timbers nailed together make a cross.
 But it doesn't have to be wood; other material can be used.
 Stone, metal, resin, papier-mâché, straw, rope work, ice sculpture, laser light beams, virtual ... the list is as extensive as man's imagination.
 Little wonder that the list includes diamond decoration.
 The diamonds may be large or small, many or few, and may include other gems such as a ruby centred at the junction of the cross arms.

-Writing this page was stimulated by the question: Why?
-Why do we see many jewelry crosses encrusted with sparkling diamonds?
+Why do we see jewellery crosses encrusted with sparkling diamonds?
 There are many 'why not' reasons, not least the appalling nature of the diamond trade.
 But on this page we will attempt to show some possible Christian connections between the diamond and the cross.

-It has been said that the greatest jewelry in the world is one's own nobility, but even so, both men and women like other sparkly things.
-In jewelry artwork, the cross is a good background for a cluster of diamonds, rubies or gem-substitutes such as glass crystals which don't cost so much.
-(Glass, being clear and transparent, is a symbol of purity.)
+It has been said that the greatest jewellery in the world is one's own nobility, but even so, both men and women like other sparkly things.
+For jewellery, the cross is a good background for a cluster of diamonds, rubies or gem-substitutes such as glass crystals which don't cost so much.
+(Glass, being clear and transparent, is a symbol of purity.
 Much easier for the jeweller to attach diamonds to the flat arm of a cross than to the convex rim of a ring.
 And many of these art workers happen to be Jews.

 Jews in Eastern Europe

 After the Babylonians exiled the Jews from Judea in 586 BC, the Jewish race lived a migratory life.
-Not only were they stateless but they were unable to own land and attend university.
+Stateless, not permitted to own land, and unable to attend institutes of learning (university).
 Jews lived with danger, uncertainty and impermanence.
 Thus they entered trades that were portable, such as watchmakers, carpenters, goldsmiths, shoemakers, dressmakers, butchers, bakers, etc. And those who were jewellers could carry their precious metals and gems with them as currency or to pick up their trade elsewhere.
 Their stones were also a means to pass their savings down from one generation to the next.